Nested Pareto Charts in Excel

 Nested Pareto Charts with QI Macros

 This most commonly occurs when analyzing data using PivotTables, because it’s easy to drill down into the data.
 Here’s an example using QI Macros Test Data/pivottable.xlsx.
-First, select the Line and Defect headings:
+First, select the Line and Defect headings in cells B1 and C1.

 Then use QI Macros PivotTable Wizard to summarize the data.

-Since Line 3 is the “big bar” select the type of defect and number of defects for Line 3 and use QI Macros to draw the second level (i.e., nested) Pareto Chart:
+Since Line 3 is the “big bar” the next step is to drill down.
+Select the type of defects in A2:A14 and number of defects for Line 3 in D2:D14 and use QI Macros to draw the second level (i.e., nested) Pareto Chart.
+Note: do not select the grand total in row 15.

 On Line 3, Folded Flaps account for 39.5% of total packaging defects.
 This could become the head of the fishbone for root cause analysis.